filiperomero2/ViralUnity/README.md

 ### Arguments and data organization requirements

 ViralUnity was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences for entire batches of samples with a single command line.
-The script may take eight arguments, being only the first four strictly required:
+The script may take ten arguments, being only the first four strictly required:

-    --LIBDIR - The absolute path for samples root directory;
+    --input - The absolute path for samples root directory;
-    --OUTDIR - The absolute path for output directory;
+    --output - The absolute path for output directory;
-    --REF - The absolute path for a reference genome in fasta format;
+    --reference - The absolute path for a reference genome in fasta format;
-    --ADAPTERS - The absolute path for trimmomatic adapters fasta file;
+    --adapters - The absolute path for trimmomatic adapters fasta file;
-    --MINCOV - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
+    --minimum_depth - The minimum sequencing depth necessary to incorporate a base into the consensus sequence (default = 100);
-    --MINLEN - Minimum read length (Optional; default = 50);
+    --minimum_length - Minimum read length (default = 50);
-    --HEADCROP - Number of bases to trim from the start of the read, useful for primer sequences removal (Optional; default = 30);
+    --trim - Number of bases to trim from the start of the read, useful for primer sequences removal (Odefault = 30);
-    --THREADS - the number of threads available for processing (default: 1).
+    --threads - Number of threads available for processing (default = 1);
+    --version - exhibits the software verion;
+    --help - exhibits a help message.

 The first argument may demand clarification.
 To be able to analyze entire sequencing runs from a single command line, ViralUnity needs data to be stored in a well specified structure of directories.
 The path in argument 1 refers to a directory that harbors samples' directories, each containing two fastq files (R1 and R2 reads), like in the example bellow: